-Research Output per year
+Research output per year

 Employers' responses to dementia in the workplace in Scotland 2016-2018

-Carnegie Trust for the Universities of Scotland funded collobarative grant, which is led by Edinburgh Napier University.
+Carnegie Trust for the Universities of Scotland funded collaborative grant, which is led by Edinburgh Napier University.
 The aim of this research is to explore how employers in Scotland support their employees with dementia.
 The research will help us to understand whether employers are meeting their legal duties.
 The research will look at the policies that employers have to support employees with dementia.

 Third Sector organisations